Introductory activities

 • What might happen when you reverse these patterns?

-Have students in small groups create a script/advertisement/role play that interrogates the assumptions in these texts; for example, if men were being excluded from the sale of some item, women having an equal role with men.
+Have students work in small groups to create a script, advertisement, OR roleplay that interrogates the assumptions in these texts.
+For example, what if men were being excluded from the sale of some item?

-In this sequence students are introduced to Charlie and Jasper by exploring an extract from the novel, a poem and an artwork, ‘becauseitisbitter’.
-This is an intertextual artwork by Vernon Ah Kee which uses text (especially in the language of the colonisers) to reveal the underlying racism in Australian society.
+This sequence introduces students to Charlie Bucktin and Jasper Jones using an extract from the novel; a poem by American writer Stephen Crane; and an artwork by Kuku Yalandji, Waanji, Yidinji, and Gugu Yimithirr artist Vernon Ah Kee.
+This last piece is an intertextual artwork that uses text, specifically in the language of the coloniser, to reveal the underlying racism in Australian society.

-• Display for students Stephen Crane’s poem ‘In the desert’ and have them write down the specific pictures the poem brought to mind on the first reading.
-Actively applying imagination illustrates to students that to engage with a poem is to make representations of the text based on their own disposition and experience.
+Display Stephen Crane’s poem ‘In the Desert’ and have students write down the specific pictures the poem brought to their mind on their first reading.
+By actively applying their imagination, they will see that engaging with a poem involves making representations of the text based on their own disposition and experience.

-• In discussion, have students describe what they imagined.
-They could mention the place, time of day, who or what they thought the creature and friend were.
-Have them describe how the friend appeared and behaved.
+Have students describe what they imagined in a class discussion.
+They could mention the place, the time of day, or who/what they thought the creature was.
+Have them describe how the creature appeared and behaved.

-• Ask students what they felt when they imagined the poem.
-They might comment on the emotions of the creature and the friend.
-Very likely they will also comment on how they responded to the poem and what they imagined when they read the poem.
-These discussions will draw out interpretations of the author’s tone and attitude, and commentary on the symbolism of the heart.
+Ask students what they felt when they imagined the poem.
+They might comment on the emotions of the creature.
+They will also likely comment on how they responded to the poem and what they imagined when they read it.
+These discussions will draw out interpretations of the poet’s tone and attitude, and commentary on the symbolism of the heart.

-• the change in the title of the two works (do students think this shifts the meaning of the poem?)
+• the change in the title (do students think this shifts the meaning of the poem?)

-• the effect of the compression of the words with no spaces and how this influences the act of reading.
+• the effect of compressing the words, with no spaces, and how this influences the act of reading

 I turn to Jasper.
 He looks exhausted.
 And it occurs to me that there is no break in this for him, there’s no comfort, nowhere he can go and lie down and be looked after.
 Not anymore.
 If he had anywhere in this world, it’s the place we’ve just come from; the place that has just broken his heart and put him at risk.
 He’s right: shit has been taken from him his whole life.

-He looks done in and drunk, but he arches his back with a jolt, projecting that toughness again.” (p.
-51)
+He looks done in and drunk, but he arches his back with a jolt, projecting that toughness again.

-• Provide students with a definition of point of view and how it operates in narrative.
-Mention that point of view in the novel Jasper Jones involves understanding that Craig Silvey engineers what we see and how we relate to the situation, characters or ideas in the text.
-In the novel, the point of view is expressed through a narrator, Charlie Bucktin, and because we are invited to adopt this point of view, the readers might align themselves with the character of Charlie.
-It’s important that students understand that Charlie is not the author of the text.
+Provide students with a definition of point of view (see p.
+26 of the English Textual Concepts and Processes booklet, which is p.
+14 in the overall document) and how it operates in narrative.
+Mention that point of view involves understanding that the author engineers what we see and how we relate to a situation, to characters, or to ideas in the text.
+In Jasper Jones, point of view is expressed through the narrator, Charlie; because we are invited to adopt his point of view, readers might align themselves with his character.
+It is important that students understand that Charlie is the narrator but NOT the author of the text.

 Southern Gothic tradition

-Craig Silvey has stated that his interest in the Southern Gothic was one of the influences on the creation of Jasper Jones.
-Have students research elements of this genre and note how texts characteristic of this style often portray rural settings, which may seem idyllic, but are actually built on social and historical repressions that create a sense of alienation for particular groups – places where injustice is often institutionalised.
-In the case of America, these often refer to racism, slavery and the patriarchy.
-These texts aim to tell the ‘whole story’ rather than just the story of the dominant social and cultural groups.
-Indeed, often they substitute the supernatural with real lives lived in a realistic gothic horror situation, exploring the tropes of corrupt authorities, death and destruction.
-The Southern Gothic explores ‘the other’ – those existing on the borderlands of society.
+Silvey has stated that his interest in the Southern Gothic was one of the influences on Jasper Jones.
+Have students research elements of this genre (Melbourne Theatre Company has a useful explainer) and note how the texts often portray rural settings that may seem idyllic, but are actually built on social and historical repressions that create a sense of alienation for particular groups (i.e. places where injustice is often institutionalised).
+These repressions often include racism, slavery, and the patriarchy.
+Southern Gothic texts aim to tell the ‘whole story’ rather than just the story of the dominant social and cultural groups.
+They often substitute the supernatural with real people living in a realistic gothic horror situation, exploring the tropes of corrupt authorities, death, and destruction.
+The Southern Gothic also explores ‘the other’ – those existing on the borders of society.

 Binary oppositions

-Revisit the poem ‘An Oz Tale’ from the earlier writing activity and revisit the paradoxes presented.
-Using these images from the poem, explain to students the concept of a binary opposition (related terms that are opposite in meaning).
-Have students complete the following table in which they identify the binary opposite and make some notes based on their initial response to Jasper Jones and how cultural expectations were evident.
+Explain the concept of a binary opposition (related terms that are opposite in meaning).
+Have students complete the following table to identify the binary opposites and make some notes based on their initial response to Jasper Jones and any cultural expectations evident in the text.

 Binary opposite 1 Binary opposite 2 Cultural expectations in the text